k2oneiy/k2oneiy/README.md

 Become a Developer

 ## About me
-I'm a software development engineer.
-I like to work with Laravel, NodeJS and Python.
-I love Linux Kernel based OSs such as Ubuntu and CentOS.
+I'm Become a software development engineer.
+I like to work with Django, NodeJS and Python.
+I love Linux Kernel based OSs such as Ubuntu.
 I'm open-source development enthusiast.